 De Anza College is an accessible campus of mostly one story buildings built on level terrain, with elevator access to all two and three story buildings.
 The college campus map indicates general access features on campus, including

-Disability Support Services works with College Services to remediate barrier issues.
+Disability Support Services works with College Services to resolve barrier issues.
 Students who encounter a campus accessibility barrier may file a Barrier Report Form with DSS.

-DSS also office coordinates with the California Department of Rehabilitation to assist students to achieve their vocational plans and also processes fee authorizations.
+Disability Support Services also coordinates with the California Department of Rehabilitation to assist students to achieve their vocational plans and also processes fee authorizations.

-The Computer Access Lab is a training and open lab setting for students with disabilities to evaluate, learn to use and utilize assistive technology in order to complete De Anza College course requirements.
-It is located in stations H & I in the northeast area of the the Advanced Technology Center Computer Lab in Room 203.
+The Computer Accessibility Lab is a training and open lab setting for students with disabilities to evaluate, learn to use, and utilize assistive technology in order to complete De Anza College course requirements.
+It is located in the northeast area of the the Advanced Technology Center, Room 203.

 Assistive technology instructors are available to help students learning and using the technology.
 A schedule of the instructors' Lab Hours is posted quarterly.

-Students should be enrolled in either EDC or DSS to use the computer lab stations.
+Students must be enrolled in the appropriate SPED courses to use the CAL computer stations.
 See the CAL lab instructor for more information on the appropriate assistive technology classes provide that provide access privileges for these computer stations.

 Counseling in DSS aims to empower students to develop and use effective disability management and problem solving skills to achieve educational and vocational goals.

-Students enrolled through the EDC receive disability management counseling and learning strategy coaching from their EDC advisor and may receive additional counseling services from a specially-designated liaison counselor assigned from the Counseling/Matriculation Division.
+Students enrolled through Learning Disabilities Support receive disability management counseling and learning strategy coaching from their LD Specialist and may receive additional counseling services from a specially-designated liaison counselor assigned from the Counseling/Matriculation Division.

 Students may use the college counseling and advising services through Counseling Center to supplement disability management counseling in DSS if they choose.
-DSS counselors or EDC advisors may refer students, when appropriate, to other campus programs when specialized counseling and advising services are called for, such as for specific information available through Transfer Center, Career Services, etc.
+DSS Counselors or LD Specialists may refer students, when appropriate, to other campus programs when specialized counseling and advising services are called for, such as for specific information available through Transfer Center, Career Services, etc.

 Keys to the effective use of disability management counseling.

-Students meet with a DSS counselor when they first enter the program to
+Students meet with a DSS counselor or LD Specialist when they first enter the program to

-Students then meet with the DSS counselor at regular intervals
+Students then meet with their DSS counselor or LD Specialist at regular intervals

-Students can schedule appointments with DSS counselors as needed for additional assistance.
-The counselors understand how having a disability may affect a student's success in college or on the job.
+Students can schedule appointments with DSS counselors or LD Specialist as needed for additional assistance.
+The DSS counselors or LD Specialists understand how having a disability may affect a student's success in college or on the job.
 With the student, they can

-DSS counselors can refer students to Financial Aid Office for assistance, if needed, with completing financial aid paperwork, including the Free Application for Federal Student Aid (FAFSA).
-They can also serve serve as a liaison to facilitate understanding by the student
+DSS counselors or LD Specialists can refer students to Financial Aid Office for assistance, if needed, with completing financial aid paperwork, including the Free Application for Federal Student Aid (FAFSA).
+They can also serve serve as a liaison to facilitate understanding of the financial aid processes.

 Fee Waiver Program